 No surprise, California is high on the list of San Franciscans’ searches for sun, sand, and milder weather in San Francisco.
 Los Angeles is the most desired city to live in with Honolulu and Colorado Springs (of 150 metro stops on the list), according to a poll by SurveyMonkey, says U.S. News.

 The City of Angels may sound like our arch-foe; it’s a perfect decision to move about since it is a secondary cuisine, art, entertainment, and outdoor scene.
 While house rent and pricing aren’t cheap, for your money 400 miles south of SF you may still receive far more.
 The median home price is $525,762 according to American news, with people paying roughly 30 percent of their household income, yet LA’s wages are more than average.
+And if you are looking to rent, you might consider to find a roommate in LA and lower your housing costs even further.

 And as many as we may believe, LA’s not only the film and TV business, it’s all Hollywood and celebrity.
 Kaiser Permanente and the University of California are other important employers.
 It is one of the best places to live in California with kids.